andreyqg/ddosmitigation/README.md

 You can use our [install.sh](https://github.com/andreyqg/ddosmitigation/blob/master/install.sh) to install all you need to run our project.
 We strongly recommend use [Linux Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04/ubuntu-18.04.6-desktop-amd64.iso) since it was the OS where we ran our avaliation.

 #### Quick Start
 Feel free to do MAKE.
 This compiles our P4 code, create the network devices in Mininet and load the necessary rules on each switch (via CLI and Runtime).
+In the folder [sw_rules](https://github.com/andreyqg/ddosmitigation/tree/master/sw_rules) you find the table rules for each switch, they are configured according the topology, if you alter this topology you must update these rules, so that the proper functioning of our mechanism.

 This is the proposed topology, using Mininet.